6.1: How Enzymes Work

 Figure \(\PageIndex{4}\): Specific vs. general base catalysis

-General acid/base catalysis is common with enzymes because enzymes often use amino acid side chains to promote acid-base reactions within the active site, the enzyme region where the chemical reaction occurs.
+General acid/base catalysis is common in enzymes because they often use amino acid side chains to promote acid-base reactions within the active site, the region of the enzyme where the chemical reaction occurs.
 Acetic acid is similar to glutamic and aspartic acid side chains, and the imidazole ring shown in the general base catalysis reaction in Figure \(\PageIndex{4}\) is present in the side chain of the amino acid histidine.

 Metal Ion or Electrostatic Catalysis

 A metal such as Cu2+ or Zn2+ can also stabilize the transition state.
-The metal must be able to bind the charged intermediate and hence the transition state.
-An oxyanion intermediate formed during the reaction of an electrophilic carbonyl C can interact with a metal, especially when there is an O on an adjacent atom which can help coordinate the metal ion.
-This charge stabilization of the developing negative in the transition state and the full negative in the intermediate is often called electrostatic catalysis.
-It is illustrated in the decarboxylation of a β-keto carboxylic acid Figure \(\PageIndex{5}\).
+The metal must be able to bind the charged intermediate and, by extension, the transition state.
+An oxyanion intermediate formed during the reaction of an electrophilic carbonyl C can interact with a metal, especially when there is an O on an adjacent atom, which can help coordinate the metal ion.
+This charge stabilization of the developing negative in the transition state and the fully negative in the intermediate is often called electrostatic catalysis.
+It is illustrated in the decarboxylation of a β-keto carboxylic acid, Figure \(\PageIndex{5}\).
 Coordination of Cu2+ to the β-keto carboxylic acid increases the electrophilicity of the carbonyl, making it a superior electron acceptor, which facilitates decarboxylation.
-The intermediate enolate formed in the decarboxylation is protonated, giving the more stable ketone as the product.
+The intermediate enolate formed during decarboxylation is protonated, yielding the more stable ketone as the product.

 Figure \(\PageIndex{5}\): Metal ion catalysis